Palestinian right of return: Objectors' viewpoints

 Ruth Lapidoth has argued that U.N.
 General Assembly Resolution 194 does not specify a "right", but rather says refugees "should" be allowed to return.
 She has also noted that General Assembly resolutions are not legally binding on member states, and that this particular resolution based its recommendations on two conditions: that refugees wish to return, and that they be willing to "live at peace with their neighbors".
 She argues that the latter condition is unfulfilled, citing the actions of Palestinian militant groups.
 She concludes that Palestinian refugees have right to seek a negotiated compensation, but not a "right of return".

 According to Lapidoth, Stig Jägerskiöld in 1966 said that the right of return was intended as an individual and not a collective right, and that "there was no intention here to address the claims of masses of people who have been displaced as a by-product of war or by political transfers of territory or population, such as the relocation of ethnic Germans from Eastern Europe during and after the Second World War, the flight of the Palestinians from what became Israel, or the movement of Jews from the Arab countries".

 Andrew Kent, a Professor at Fordham University Law School, argues that Israel is not obligated to accept a Palestinian right of return, as international law at the time the 1948 Palestinian exodus occurred did not render Israeli actions illegal, with documents cited by proponents of the right of return such as the Fourth Geneva Convention and the International Covenant on Civil and Political Rights coming into force after the Palestinian exodus had taken place.
 Kent argues that these documents do not apply, as international law almost never applies retroactively.
-Kent concedes that international law almost certainly would mandate a right of return if a refugee displacement under similar circumstances were to occur today.
+However, Kent concedes that international law almost certainly would mandate a right of return if a refugee displacement under similar circumstances were to occur today.